-Chickens have been a source of food, eggs, and companionship for humans for a long time–experts agree that they were domesticated between 8,000 to 10,000 years ago!
-Chickens have been with us for so long that they are deeply ingrained in our everyday lives–from posing as mascots for cereal brands to appearing on logos for restaurants.
-Chickens are even at the center of the timeless philosophical question, “Which came first, the chicken or the egg?
+Humans have relied on chickens for food, eggs, and companionship for thousands of years, experts estimate domestication occurred 8,000 to 10,000 years ago.
+These birds have been part of our lives for so long that they appear everywhere, from cereal mascots to restaurant logos.
+They are even at the heart of the timeless philosophical question: “Which came first, the chicken or the egg?

 Despite their popularity, many common myths and misconceptions about our feathery friends exist that many people believe to be true.
 Well, here at Run-Chicken, we’re here to give you all the correct information about chickens and debunk some of the most common chicken myths.